d-k-lippert/Mob-App/README.md

 Insert this cloned repository in the /react folder of the web-project-skeleton-master

-install antd in this project vie "npm install antd"
+install antd in this project via "npm install antd"

 add this lines in file:   /react/webpack.config.js
 {